 Philip E. "Pepper" Phillips

-Philip E. "Pepper" Phillips was named the program manager of NASA Kennedy Space Center's Ground Systems Development and Operations Program in June 2011.
-His program is responsible for the planning and development of the required facilities; the ground systems; the test and verification; the logistics; and the prelaunch, launch and recovery operations for NASA's Space Launch System/Orion Multi-purpose Crew Vehicle, as well as providing multiuse infrastructure to enable commercial and other government spacecraft and launch providers.
+At the end of this appointment, Phillips will return to his role as the program manager of Kennedy's Ground Systems Development and Operations Program.
+His program is responsible for the planning and development of the required facilities, ground systems, test and verification, logistics, and prelaunch, launch and recovery operations for NASA's Space Launch System and Orion multi-purpose crew vehicle, as well as providing multiuse infrastructure to enable commercial and other government spacecraft and launch providers.
 He is responsible for managing a program organization that includes over 440 civil service and 1,100 contractor employees.

 Prior to his current assignment, Phillips served as the director of the Constellation Project Office in support of the agency's Constellation Program.
-His organization was responsible for the planning and development of the required facilities; the ground systems; the test and verification; the logistics; and the prelaunch, launch, and recovery operations for NASA's lunar/Mars human exploration program.
+His organization was responsible for the planning and development of the required facilities, ground systems, test and verification, logistics, and prelaunch, launch and recovery operations for NASA's lunar/Mars human exploration program.
 He held the deputy director position prior to his assignment as the director.

 Phillips' career with NASA began at Kennedy in 1987.
-Over the years, he held numerous positions of increased responsibilities.
+Over the years, he held numerous positions of increasing responsibility.
 He was a NASA test director, convoy commander, NASA vehicle manager for Endeavour, chief of the Process and Analysis Branch, flow director for Endeavour, and chief of the Shuttle Processing Business Office.
-Phillips served two six-month details away from Kennedy: one at Johnson Space Center in the Shuttle Program Office, and one at NASA Headquarters in the Office of Safety and Mission Assurance.
+He served two six-month details at other NASA centers: at Johnson Space Center in the Shuttle Program Office and at NASA Headquarters in the Office of Safety and Mission Assurance.